VishalVish740/TextUtils/README.md

 # Installation

-1. Download the following command with the help of pip
+1. Download the following command with the help of npm
 * npm install
 * npm install react-router-dom